jcmcnch/stfx-microeco-lab/content/tour/slider.md

         brightness: 0.3
         fit: cover
         media: hli-prochlorococcus.max0.160998845974415.86cd70d2450e3f44f4a7c543f53008ee-easv-plot-03_cropped.png
-    - title: 💻 How do modern 'omics methods help us understand ecosystems?
+    - title: 💻 How do microbial genomes help us understand natural processes?
-      content: We use bioinformatic tools to explore environmental datasets (amplicon sequencing, metagenomics)
+      content: We use bioinformatics to explore the genetics of individual strains and how this potential is expressed in nature ((meta)'omics)
       align: center
       background:
         position: center